dbeattie/brevifolia-gatsby-forestry/content/posts/sunflower-sutra.md

 Meaning they really embrace the JAMstack approach, whereby nearly everything and anything you do can be done directly from your git-flow.

-You can edit markdown directly from the editor of your choice, push to a branch, merge to master and your changes are merged and automatically redeployed to your static host of choice.
+You can edit markdown directly from the editor of your choice, push to a branch, merge to master and your changes are merged and automatically redeployed to almost your [static host of choice](https://forestry.io/docs/hosting/ "static host of choice").

+NetlifyCMS is open source and actually not tied directly to Netlify.
+It's what I ended up trying first.

+I admit I didn't really go down the configuration and tooling rabbit hole though as Netlify does offer a generous free hosting tier that I'll probably never exceed with this site.

 I'm using Netlify here but you c